githubzyn/learngit/readme.txt

-Git is a free system
-git is a distributed verson control system
+Git is a free system distributed under the GPL git is a distributed verson control system